 Another tip?
 Enroll in the Smart Traveler Enrollment Program (STEP), a free service for U.S. citizens traveling or living abroad.
 The State Department will send travel warnings, alerts and emergency messages based on your upcoming trip.
 It will also contact you in case of emergency when you are traveling using the email or phone number you provide.

 Remember, you are subject to the laws and the justice system of whatever country you visit.
-As such, it’s wise to familiarize yourself with the local laws impacting LGBTQ individuals.
-The International Lesbian, Gay, Bisexual, Trans, and Intersex Association, based in Geneva, Switzerland, provides a world map of sexual orientation laws.
+As such, it’s wise to familiarize yourself with the local laws impacting LGBTQ+ individuals.
+Business Insider magazine culled together a collection of maps that illustrate how drastically sexual orientation laws differ across the globe.
+(Related: LGBTQ+ marriage perks)

-While LGBTQ travelers need not limit themselves to destinations with a history of hospitality, of course, it may make for a better overall experience to visit places that regularly make the top 10 list of gay- and lesbian-friendly locales, including Tel Aviv, Copenhagen, and Toronto.
-The Lonely Planet offers more LGBTQ hotspots on its website, as does Out Traveler magazine’s global destination guide.
+While LGBTQ+ travelers need not limit themselves to destinations with a history of hospitality, it may make for a better overall experience to visit places that regularly make the top 10 list of gay— and lesbian—friendly locales, including Tel Aviv, Copenhagen, and Toronto.
+The Lonely Planet offers more LGBTQ+ hotspots on its website , as does Out Traveler magazine’s global destination guide .

 While traveling on vacation

-In more conservative corners of the globe, where LGBTQ couples might face discrimination (or worse), lesbian blogger Jen Bauer suggests in a 2013 article for Familiesgotravel.com that same sex couples potentially avoid behavior that calls attention to their sexual orientation, including physical displays of affection.
+In more conservative corners of the globe, where LGBTQ+ couples might face discrimination (or worse), lesbian blogger Jen Bauer suggests in her 2013 article for Familiesgotravel.com that same sex couples potentially avoid behavior that calls attention to their sexual orientation, including physical displays of affection.

-And Adam Groffman, a self-professed gay travel expert and blogger, added in a 2014 column for NomadicMatt.com that LGBTQ travelers should carefully consider the wisdom of “outing” themselves to strangers they meet during their travels.
+And Adam Groffman, a self-professed gay travel expert and blogger, added in a prior column for NomadicMatt.com that LGBTQ+ travelers should carefully consider the wisdom of “outing” themselves to strangers they meet during their travels.
 Be mindful of circumstances.

 Same sex parents